buddyboss/buddyboss-platform/src/readme.txt

 = 1.1.8 =
 * Groups - When adding a photo, an activity post will now show in the group feed
+* Groups - Fixed loading of group members, when Activity Feeds and Network Search are both disabled

 = 1.1.7 =
 * Profiles - Fixed issues with duplicate Name fields in some installations